The bastide of Sainte-Foy-la-Grande welcomes you at the crossroads of the Gironde, Dordogne and Lot-et-Garonne.

 Activities linked to the vineyard and to navigation developed strongly: coopers and marine carpenters set up their workshops along the river.
 At that time also, the river transport of wheat and wheat from the country also contributed to the wealth of Sainte-Foy.

-Sainte-Foy is original by its orthogonal plan, divided by straight streets which intersect at right angles.
-The eccentric square is surrounded by cutlery (or arcades) which remain on 3 sides.
+La Bastide de Sainte-Foy is original with its orthogonal plan, divided by straight streets which intersect at right angles.
+The eccentric square is surrounded by covered areas (or arcades) which remain on 3 sides.
 Originally, the city was surrounded by walls: the gates and ramparts disappeared in the XNUMXth century.

 Many remarkable houses are present in many streets of the bastide.
 This is particularly the case ofthe Tourist Office which occupies an imposing two-storey half-timbered house.
 In a corner of the house, you can see a turret along the two floors.
 This “ennobling tower” was added by the consul who obtained the right to erect it in recognition of the services rendered to the king.
 There is also a half-timbered house next to the Tourist Office which has small wooden sculptures on the beams of the front facade.